Angelica Catalani: Biography

 Catalani was born on 10 May 1780, at Sinigaglia, where her father was a tradesman.

-About the age of 12 she was sent to the convent of Santa Lucia at Gubbio, near Rome, where her beautiful voice soon became a great attraction.
+At about the age of 12, she was sent to the convent of Santa Lucia at Gubbio, near Rome, where her voice soon became a great attraction.

-In its full freshness, according to Fétis and all other authorities, it must have been one of extraordinary purity, force, and compass, going as far as G in altissimo, with a sweet clear tone.
-This exquisite quality was allied to a marvellous truth and rapidity of execution.

-No singer has ever surpassed, or perhaps equalled, her in chromatic scales, whether in velocity or precision.

-On leaving the convent, into which she had been introduced by the Cardinal Onorati, and where the congregation could frequently not be prevented from openly applauding her splendid notes in the services, she found herself, owing to the sudden impoverishment of her parents, compelled to perform in public.
+On leaving the convent, into which she had been introduced by the Cardinal Onorati, she found herself, owing to the sudden impoverishment of her parents, compelled to perform in public.
 Her musical education had been but ill cared for in the convent, where she passed three years; and she had contracted bad tricks of vocalisation, which she never entirely overcame, even after hearing such great models as Luigi Marchesi and Girolamo Crescentini.
 One of her faults was that she could never execute certain passages without a very perceptible oscillation of the lower jaw, which made them, instead of being even and smooth, sound like a succession of staccato passages on the violin.

-In spite of this fault, which was indeed more within the criticism of connoisseurs than of the public generally, her voice was so full, powerful, and clear, her intonation so pure and true, and her instinctive execution of difficult and brilliant music so easy and unfaltering, that her singing had a charm which has scarcely ever been equalled, and her very first steps in a theatrical career were marked by the most extraordinary success.
+In spite of this her singing had a charm which has scarcely ever been equalled, and her very first steps in a theatrical career were marked by the most extraordinary success.
 When she began, the favourite style was that of expressive and pathetic song, and in this she never produced the effect which she subsequently made in bravura.
 Thus at Paris she failed comparatively in a tender song of Piccini's, 'Se'l ciel mi divide,' though shortly after, she created the greatest enthusiasm by her 'Son regina,' by an air of Rode's with variations, concerti for the voice, and other pieces of the most florid execution.